Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Proposed Approach

-where $n$ denotes the number of samples.
-We can recover many well-known probability metrics, such as total variation distance and the Wasserstein distance, which can be derived through choice of $\mathcal{G}$.
-Although IPMs efficiently quantify the discrepancy between an estimate and target, \eqref{eq:IPMs} requires $P$ to evaluate the integral, which may be unavailable.
 To alleviate this issue, Stein's method restricts the class of test functions $g$ to be those such that $\mathbb{E}_P [g(z)] = 0$.
-In this case, IPM \eqref{eq:IPMs} only depends on the dirac-delta measure $(\delta)$ from the stream of samples, removing dependency on the exact integration in terms of $P$.
-Then, we restrict the class of densities to those that satisfy this identity, which are simply those for which we can evaluate the score function of the target distribution.
-This is an unrestrictive assumption that supposes the underlying target, for instance, belongs to a family of mixture models, that is common in MCMC \cite{andrieu2003introduction}.
-Then, by supposing that the constructed density satisfies certain smoothness conditions \cite{gorham2015measuring}, specifically, that the density belongs to a certain reproducing kernel Hilbert space (RKHS) (see \cite{berlinet2011reproducing}) with a base kernel \cite{liu2016kernelized}, then the IPM can be evaluated in closed form through the kernelized Stein discrepancy (KSD) as a function of the \emph{Stein kernel} \cite{gorham2015measuring,liu2016kernelized}.
+In this case, IPM \eqref{eq:IPMs} only depends on the Dirac-delta measure $(\delta)$ from the stream of samples, removing dependency on the exact integration in terms of $P$.
+Then, we restrict the class of densities to those that satisfy this identity, which are simply those for which we can evaluate the score function of the target distribution. {Surprisingly, in practice, we need not evaluate the score function of the true posterior, but instead only the score function of estimated posterior, for this approach to operate \cite[proposition]{liu2016kernelized}.
+Then, by supposing that the true density is smooth, the IPM can be evaluated in closed form through the kernelized Stein discrepancy (KSD) as a function of the \emph{Stein kernel} \cite{liu2016kernelized}, to be defined next.}

-To be more precise, define each particle $h_i$ as a tuple of the form $h_i:=(s_i,a_i,s'_i) \in \mathbb{R}^d$, $P$ as the posterior associated with the state-action-state pairs, which depends upon the environment, and $\kappa$ to be the base kernel (for example Gaussian, linear, etc.) associated with the RKHS that defines the estimated density.
-Then the Stein kernel $\kappa_0$ is constructed from the base kernel $\kappa$ as
+To be more precise, we define each particle $h_i$ as a tuple of the form $h_i:=(s_i,a_i,s'_i) \in \mathbb{R}^d$ (with $d=2d_s + d_a$) and the state-action tuple $\hat{h}_i:=(s_i,a_i) \in R^{d_s + d_a}$ .
+We would like a transition model estimate over past samples, and some appropriately defined test function $g$.
+This test function turns out to be a Stein kernel $\kappa_0$, which is explicitly defined in terms of base kernel $\kappa$, e.g., a Gaussian, or inverse multi-quadratic associated with the RKHS that imposes smoothness properties on the estimated transition model \cite{liu2016kernelized}.
+The explicit form of the Stein kernel $\kappa_0$ is given as follows